In this week’s round-up we shine the light on what some of our brilliant fundraisers have been doing to support the work of YoungMinds.

 We are so proud of and grateful for the incredible work our fundraisers do to help raise vital funds and awareness around child and young people’s mental health.
 We couldn’t do it without you!

-You can support the girls on their Just Giving page here.
+You can support Alex on his Just Giving page here.

 A massive thank you to all of our brilliant fundraisers!